+III - DESCRIPTION

+Draft work plan and key objectives:
-1) Defining the issue

-- How to ensure that data shared by users is used for the benefit of the user and its community? - Is it inevitable to live in a world without privacy? - Can digital literacy and awareness raising help to empower users and limit the control of companies and governments gain on their lives?
+- 1) Defining the issue - How to ensure that data shared by users is used for the benefit of the user and its community? - Is it inevitable to live in a world without privacy? - How can users be empowered to (re-)gain control of their data, and limit unwanted control on their lives by companies and governments? - 2) Identifying stakeholders and mapping stakeholder dialogue on the issue - What is the current state of discussions? - Who are the stakeholders that are/should be involved? - What role can stakeholders play? - 3) Sharing of best practices - Sharing of existing projects and initiatives.

-2) Stakeholder dialogue

-- What is the current state of discussions?

-- Who are the stakeholders that are/should be involved?

-- What role can stakeholders play?

-3) Best practice sharing

-- Sharing of existing projects and initiatives

-Crosscutting topics:
+Cross cutting topics: